kubevirt/community/design-proposals/vm-pool.md

 	* **VMPrefix (Defaults to VMPool.Name)** - String representing the prefix to use for when naming VMs.
 	* **AppendPostfixToSecretReferences: (default false)** - Boolean that indicates if VM’s unique postfix should be appended to references to Secrets in the VMI’s Volumes list.
 This is useful when needing to pre-generate unique secrets for VMs within a pool.
 	* **AppendPostfixToConfigMapReferences (default false)** - Boolean that indicates if VM’s unique postfix should be appended to ConfigMap references in the VMI’s Volumes list.
 This is useful when needing to pre-generate unique secrets for VMs within a pool.
-* **ScaleInStrategy** - (Optional) Specifies how the VMPool controller manages scaling in a VMPool when the desired number of replicas exceeds the number of VMs currently active in the pool
+* **DisruptionStrategy** - (Optional) Specifies how the VMPool controller manages scaling in and updating VMs within a VMPool
-	* **Manual** - No automation during scale in.
-Users manually deletes VMs in a pool.
-Persistent state preservation is up to the user removing the VMs.
+	* **Unmanaged** - No automation during scale-in or updates.
+The VM is never touched after creation.
+Users manually delete and update individual VMs in a pool.
+Persistent state preservation is up to the user removing the VMs
-	* **Halted** - Opportunistic scale in of VMs which are in a halted state.
+	* **Opportunistic** - Opportunistic scale-in and update of VMs which are in a halted state.
+		* **ScaleInStatePreservation** - (Optional) specifies if and how to preserve state of VMs selected for scale-in.
+			* **Disabled** - (Default) all state for VMs selected for scale-in will be deleted
+			* **Offline** - PVCs for VMs selected for scale-in will be preserved and reused on scale-out (decreases provisioning time during scale out)
+			* **Online** - [NOTE we can't implement this until we have the ability to suspend VM memory state to a PVC] PVCs and memory for VMs selected for scale-in will be preserved and reused on scale-out (decreases provisioning and boot time during scale out)
 Each VM’s PVCs are preserved for future scale out
-	* **Shutdown** - Proactive scale in by shutting down VM.
+	* **Proactive** - Proactive scale-in and update by forcing VMs to shutdown during scale-in and restart during update.
+		* **ScaleInPriority** - The priority in which VM instances are selected for proactive scale-in
+			* **Random** (Default) - Pick VMs by random for scale-in first
+			* **Oldest** - Pick oldest VMs by creation time for scale-in first
+		* **ScaleInStatePreservation** - (Optional) specifies if and how to preserve state of VMs selected for scale-in.
+			* **Disabled** - (Default) all state for VMs selected for scale-in will be deleted
+			* **Offline** - PVCs for VMs selected for scale-in will be preserved and reused on scale-out (decreases provisioning time during scale out)
+			* **Online** - [NOTE we can't implement this until we have the ability to suspend VM memory state to a PVC] PVCs and memory for VMs selected for scale-in will be preserved and reused on scale-out (decreases provisioning and boot time during scale out)
 Each VM’s PVCs are preserved for future scale out
-	* **Delete (Default)** - Proactive scale in by deletion of VM entirely.
-No PVC state is preserved
-* **UpdateStrategy** - (Optional) Specifies how the VMPool controller manges rolling out updates to a VMConfig to the VMs active within the pool.
-	* **Proactive** - VMs in pool are power cycled to automatically pick up new changes
-	* **Opportunistic (Default)** - New changes are only applied to VM specs and those changes are only applied to an active VMI after restart.
-	* **Unmanaged** - Only new VMs pick up spec changes, existing VMs are never touched.
 * **AutohealingStrategy** - (Optional)
 	* **None (Default)** - VM state is preserved, even during crashloop.
 No action is taken to auto recover the VM.
 	* **ReprovisionOnFailure** - VM is completely reprovisioned with persistent state refresh if the VM’s VMI terminates unexpectedly with VMI.Status.Phase=failed.
 This is useful in instances where a VM has data corruption and continues to fail liveness checks.